aromajoin/raspbian-http-devops/README.md

 ### 2. Copy directly to SD card which contains Raspbian OS

 - Step 1: Plug the SD card into your PC/Mac
 - Step 2: Create a folder in SD card to contain our scripts and files
-    ```bash
+    ```
     sudo mkdir [raspbian]/root/bin
     ```
 - Step 3: Copy all SHELL scripts from this project and then paste them into the `/root/bin/`
-    ```bash
+    ```
     sudo cp -a [raspbian-http-devops-folder-path] [raspbian]/root/bin/
     ```
 - Step 4: Export environment variable by adding path to `/root/.bashrc`
-    ```bash
+    ```
     sudo export PATH="$HOME/bin:$PATH"
     ```
 - Step 5: Don't forget to make scripts execuable
-    ```bash
+    ```
     sudo chmod +x [script-file-path]
     ```